 - a.
-SF-269A, Financial Status Report Not Applicable - b.
-SF-270, Request for Advance or Reimbursement Not Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable

 3. Special Reporting

 Report of DBE Awards or Commitments and Payments (OMB No. 2105-0510) - Based on the level of FTA funding, exclusive of transit vehicle purchases, recipients are required to implement a DBE program.
 To monitor the progress of the DBE program, the recipient is required to submit semi-annual reports based on a recordkeeping system (49 CFR section 26.11 and Appendix B to part 26).